Benjamin S. Ruffin Jr.: Durham housing

 In the early 1960s, Ben assumed major leadership responsibilities as the Chairman of the Durham Housing Authority.
 Directing a group of 21 neighborhood councils, Ruffin worked to improve housing, employment and neighborhoods in Durham.
 This project promised greater opportunities and improved living conditions for Durham's black residents as many were restricted to substandard housing and the "slum life".
-When Ruffin learned that builders weren’t putting adequate insulation and firewalls into houses, he went to building sites and stated, “I asked for nice homes for my people and you’re not going to just throw anything together, you’re going to come back in here and do these walls.”
+When Ruffin learned that builders were not putting adequate insulation and firewalls into houses, he went to building sites and stated, "I asked for nice homes for my people and you’re not going to just throw anything together, you’re going to come back in here and do these walls."
 The builders then corrected their methods, and the houses were built to code.

 In the late 1960s, Ruffin along with others became major figures in gaining black representation in Durham 's policy-making agencies and protesting inequities in managing the city's public housing.
 He often helped organize sit-ins and other demonstrations aimed at integrating businesses in Durham.
 Ben Ruffin's work "served as a model for similar efforts across the state and the South."
 Ruffin is thus largely known for his dedication to the causes of underprivileged blacks.
 He left a lasting impression on his townspeople as a freedom fighter and someone who dared to challenge the status quo.
 Continuing his advocacy for justice, Ruffin moved into governmental roles, and later corporate America, creating change from the inside.